JorisParee/incivility-dataset_2IMP40/README.md

 ### Consequences:
 **Invoke Code of Conduct**: moderators/maintainers invoking CoC

-**Turning constructive**: after the uncivil comment, discussion becomes constructive (no more uncivil comments)
+**Turning constructive**: after the uncivil comment, the discussion becomes constructive (no more uncivil comments)

 **Escalating further**: more uncivil messages are exchanged after the first one

 **Discontinued further discussion**: no more messages are exchanged

-**Provided technical explanation**: provide technical explanations even after receiving uncivil comment
+**Provided technical explanation**: provide technical explanations even after receiving an uncivil comment

 **Accepting criticism**: they accept the criticisms instead of closing/locking the issue, or discontinuing further discussion

-**Trying to stop the incivility**: actively trying to put a stop to incivility, but not necessarily invoking Code of Conduct
+**Trying to stop the incivility**: actively trying to put a stop to incivility, but not necessarily invoking the Code of Conduct

 ## Samples of data: